feathersui/feathersui-starling/documentation/help/markdown/text-editors.md

 -   [`BitmapFontTextEditor`](bitmap-font-text-editor.html) uses [bitmap fonts](http://wiki.starling-framework.org/manual/displaying_text#bitmap_fonts) to display characters as separate textured quads.
 This text editor is not compatible with mobile apps.

-Each text renderer has different capabilities, and different sets of properties for customizing font styles, so be sure to learn about each one in detail.
+Each text renderer has different capabilities, so be sure to study each one in detail to choose the best one for your project.

 ## The default text editor factory

 In many cases, most of the `TextInput` components in your app will use the same type of text editor.
 To keep from repeating yourself by passing the same factory (a function that creates the text editor) to each `TextInput` separately, you can specify a global *default text editor factory* to tell all `TextInput` components in your app how to create a new text editor.
 Then, if some of your `TextInput` components need a different text editor, you can pass them a separate factory that will override the default one.

-If you don't replace it, the default text editor factory returns a [`StageTextTextEditor`](../api-reference/feathers/controls/text/StageTextTextEditor.html).
-However, when using a [theme](themes.html), you should check which text editor is selected as the default.
-Themes may be targeted at desktop, where there are better alternatives to `StageText`, or they may have special font requirements that require a different text editor.
+If you don't replace it, the default text editor factory returns a [`StageTextTextEditor`](../api-reference/feathers/controls/text/StageTextTextEditor.html). `StageTextTextEditor` provides the best native experience on mobile devices, and it generally works well on desktop too.
+However, when using a [theme](themes.html), you should check which text editor the theme sets as the default.
+Themes will often embed a custom font, or they may have special font rendering requirements that require a different text editor.
 It is completely up to the theme which text editor it wants to use by default with `TextInput`.

 When an individual component doesn't have a custom text editor factory specified, it calls the function [`FeathersControl.defaultTextEditorFactory()`](../api-reference/feathers/core/FeathersControl.html#defaultTextEditorFactory()).
 This is a static variable that references a `Function`, and it can be changed to a different function, as needed.
 The default implementation of this function looks like this: